-No. You do not need to buy special toothpastes, creams, or other products to keep your braces in good condition.
+No. You do not need to buy special toothpaste, creams, or other products to keep your braces in good condition.
 Your braces will remain effective as long as you are practicing excellent oral hygiene by brushing your teeth for at least 2 minutes, twice a day (and flossing).

 Can I still get routine teeth cleanings with braces?

 Yes.
 It is twice as important to visit the dentist for routine dental cleanings when you are undergoing treatment with braces.
 Braces create small areas for bacteria to hide and thrive.
-When you go to the dentist for a teeth cleaning, a dental hygienist will remove plaque and tartar buildup from around your braces.
+When you go to the dentist for teeth cleaning, a dental hygienist will remove plaque and tartar buildup from around your braces.